Mayamariaruth/tic_tac_toe/README.md

 ### Fixed Bugs
 1. **Issue**
-    * If user inputs a mark on a spot that is already occupied, the turn jumps to the computer instead of allowing user to input again.
+    * If the user inputs a mark on a spot that is already occupied, the turn jumps to the computer instead of allowing the user to input again.
 * **Fix**
     * Add "ConnectionRefusedError" and "continue" to else statements in the play_game function.

 2. **Issue**
-    * If user inputs a number higher than 9 to add a mark to, an error message of "IndexError: list index out of range" pops up.
+    * If the user inputs a number higher than 9 to add a mark to, an error message of "IndexError: list index out of range" pops up.
 * **Fix**
     * Add another if/else statement ("if 1 <= choice <= 9") inside the try/except block of the play_game function.

 3. **Issue**
-    * When user can input "Y/N" to decide to play again, the user could input any letter and it would register as a "N".
+    * When the user can input "Y/N" to decide to play again, the user could input any letter and it would register as an "N".
 * **Fix**
     * Change the if/else statement in the play_again function to a while loop with if/elif/else to target every input.

 4. **Issue**
-    * Board doesn't reset when deciding to play again, previous game plays continues on to the next round.
+    * The board doesn't reset when deciding to play again, previous gameplays continue to the next round.
 * **Fix**
     * Declare the global variable 'board' with its initial value in the play_again function.